maplibre/maplibre-gl-js-docs/README.md

 💡 If you receive an error related to `@mapbox/appropriate-images`, try `nvm use && npm start`.

-The examples section of the locally run documentation will use the GL JS version located in `../mapbox-gl-js/dist`, so make sure to have a working minified build in your local copy of the `mapbox-gl-js` repo (not the submodule).
+The examples section of the locally run documentation will use the GL JS version located in `../maplibre-gl-js/dist`, so make sure to have a working minified build in your local copy of the `maplibre-gl-js` repo (not the submodule).

 ## Committing and Publishing Documentation

-When a new GL JS release goes out, the release manager will make a PR that updates this repo's `mapbox-gl-js` submodule to point to the new release.
+When a new GL JS release goes out, the release manager will make a PR that updates this repo's `maplibre-gl-js` submodule to point to the new release.
 When updating the submodule, you may need to run `npm test -- -u` to update Jest snapshots related to the sidebar navigation.

 To update or add a new example, PR the relevant changes to this repo.
 The example will be live once the PR is merged.
 If this example uses a version of GL JS that isn't yet released, the PR should not be merged until the release is out.